Noeda/rllama/README.md

 # How to run

+You will need Rust.
+Make sure you can run `cargo` from a command line.

-You will need the LLaMA-7B weights first.
+You will need to download LLaMA-7B weights.
 Refer to https://github.com/facebookresearch/llama/

 Once you have 7B weights, and the `tokenizer.model` it comes with, you need to decompress it.